Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Data

 In addition to the processed spectra, we also compile a set of labels for each X-ray detection, specifying the astrophysical class of the corresponding source, collected from the labeled dataset prepared by \citet{yang_classifying_2022}: \ac{AGN}, \ac{CV}, \ac{HM-STAR}, \ac{HMXB}, \ac{LM-STAR}, \ac{LMXB}, \ac{NS}, or \ac{YSO}.

-This results in $\approx 25,000$ spectra, $\approx 3,200$ of which are associated with a known class from the \citet{yang_classifying_2022} set of labeled sources.
+This results in $\approx 25,000$ spectra, $\approx 3,200$ of which are associated with a known class.
 We use the subset of labeled X-ray detections as the test set, while the unlabeled data are used for training ($\approx 80\%$ of the unlabeled data) and validation ($\approx 20\%$ of the unlabeled data).
 Since the class distribution for the training and validation sets is unknown, it is not guaranteed to be the same as the test set.
 However, the main results presented in this work (e.g., clustering) use only the test set.
 The test set labels are grouped in two alternative ways, using either the eight distinct classes defined above or only two classes: \acp{AGN} and stellar-mass compact objects, with the latter class comprising \acp{HMXB}, \acp{LMXB}, \acp{CV}, and \acp{NS}.
-The latter split is done to test whether the automatically learned features can distinguish between supermassive black holes and stellar-mass compact objects when only the X-ray spectra are available, as they are expected to have similar spectral properties.
+The latter split is done to test whether the automatically learned features can distinguish between \acp{SMBH} and stellar-mass compact objects when only the X-ray spectra are available, as they may display similar spectral properties.

-In addition to the astrophysical classes, we collect summary statistics (i.e., the physical quantities reported in Table \ref{tab:tabulated_spectra}) that are relevant for the physical characterization of each detection.
-We used them to show the correlation with the latent space extracted by the autoencoder (see Sects. \ref{sec:regression} and \ref{sec:symbolic_regression}).
+In addition to the astrophysical classes, we collect summary statistics (i.e., the physical quantities reported in Table \ref{tab:tabulated_spectra}) from the \ac{CSC} and fluxes from \citet{yang_classifying_2022}.
+The summary statistics are relevant for the physical characterization of each detection.
+We used them to show the correlation with the latent space extracted by the autoencoder (see Sect. \ref{sec:regression}).
+The fluxes are combined using \ac{SR} (see Sect. \ref{sec:symbolic_regression}).
+The correlation between fluxes and latent space variables, instead, is not shown, as the spectra are re-scaled and made independent of the absolute flux values.